Water

 Fluoride in Perth and Huron County water

-With the exception of dental fluorosis, scientific studies have not found any credible link between fluoride in water and adverse health effects at the levels that people in Perth and Huron counties experience.
+With the exception of dental fluorosis in young children, researchers have not found any credible link between fluoride in water and adverse health effects.
+If you have concerns about fluoride and your child’s dental health, please visit our Dental Health or Feeding pages.

-Residents can check with your municipality or water operator to find out the fluoride level of your drinking water.
-Some communities in Perth County that have fluoride levels higher than ideal (greater than 1.5 milligram/litre) are:
+Residents on a municipal water system can check with their municipality or water operator to find out the fluoride level of their drinking water.